Changing Season Brings Fall Allergies

 - To remove pollen, mold, and other particles from the air, install a HEPA filter in your heating system.

-- Keep your indoor air humidity as close to 50% as possible with a humidity control system.
+- Keep your indoor air humidity between 30-60% with a humidity control system.